atproto-tools/atproto-tools.github.io/pages/atproto tools.md

 		- Repos
 		  id:: 67767430-00f2-4a86-81b0-84828fbfc695
 			- [fetch basic info about the repos](https://github.com/atproto-tools/atproto-tools-scripts/blob/main/f/main/get_repos_data.py) with graphql, try to add homepage, author contact info, alternate URLs to prevent linkrot
-			- TODO this is pretty rich data, we have access to all the code/commits/issues/etc from graphql. hmmm
+			- TODO this is pretty rich data, we have access to all the code/commits/issues/etc from graphql. possible ideas: collapsed:: true
 				- track fork relationships
 				- more details about licenses
 				- aggregate more data about commits (frequency, # of contriubtors etc)